appdev-lessons/deploying-to-fly/content.md

 Use your GitHub account [to sign-up](https://fly.io/app/sign-up), and let's see how we can serve our app.

-If you would like a video demonstration of the process, [then have a look at this recording](https://share.descript.com/view/o4P2RSZ9SXE).
-But you should rely on the text here as your how-to guide anytime you want to deploy a non-database backed web site (another guide will cover the case where you have a database).

 ## Fly Offering and Payment

 Fly's free usage tier (their ["Hobby Plan"](https://fly.io/docs/about/pricing/)), provides three 256MB RAM Virtual Machines, and 3GB of volume storage, which is enough to host your side projects.